-The City initiated its Pandemic Planning efforts on January 24, 2020 as news of an unknown virus originating from the City of Wuhan, China, now identified as SARS-COV-2 causing severe respiratory disease (COVID-19), was identified in the United States.
+The City initiated its Pandemic Planning efforts on January 24, 2020 as news of an unknown virus originating from the City of Wuhan, China, now identified as SARS-CoV-2 causing severe respiratory disease (COVID-19), was identified in the United States.
 The early activation of the Pandemic Management Team and Pandemic Response Plan on January 24, 2020 prepared the City's emergency response as news and evidence of national, state, and community spread was confirmed by the County Public Health Officer.
 The City's Emergency Operation Center (EOC) was formally activated on March 4, 2020.
-To date, the City's EOC organization has been in sustained pandemic response for over 15 months.
-The City continues to carry out priorities outlined in the COVID-19 Response Roadmap, especially continuing to deliver essential city services to our community, provide targeted services to our unhoused populations, open additional services and facilities as County and State restrictions allow, and continue coordination efforts with our partner agencies as we navigate the ever changing landscape of this pandemic.
+In July 2021 after 16 months of sustained pandemic response, the City's EOC organization transitioned to a community centric recovery effort and the EOC was deactivated on June 30, 2021.
+Because there has been a continued need to support the public through a coordinated departmental response, the EOC was reactivated on August 16, 2021 in response to increased cases of the Delta variant.
+The mission of the EOC has been to enhance coordination with the County, focus on increased vaccination in the census tracts with lower vaccination rates, and ensure coordination between City departments on the continued effort to sustain the following: